The MOSDEF Survey: Probing Resolved Stellar Populations at $z\sim2$ Using a New Bayesian-defined Morphology Metric Called Patchiness: Dust Reddening Distribution

-We further investigate the significance of the relationship between $P$ measured on the \EBVs\ distribution versus stellar mass (\autoref{fig:EBVtrends}d) by performing an independent t-test.
-The $z\sim1.5$ and $z\sim2.3$ samples are each split into a low- and high-mass bin with an equal number of galaxies.
-The independent t-test on the $z\sim1.5$ sample shows that there is a significant difference in the $P$ measured between low- and high-mass galaxies ($p<0.05$), whereas the $z\sim2.3$ sample shows a marginal difference in the $P$ measured between low- and high-mass galaxies ($p<0.1$).
 In extension to the discussion throughout \aref{app:patch}, we also further investigate how $P$ of the \EBVs\ distribution may be correlated with the number of Voronoi bins and the sizes of the galaxies in our sample.
 We find that the $P$ of the \EBVs\ distribution for the $z\sim1.5$ sample is positively correlated with both the number of Voronoi bins and the size of the galaxies at 3.5$\sigma$ and 2.4$\sigma$, respectively.
-However, the $z\sim2.3$ sample shows that $P$ on the \EBVs\ distribution is inversely correlated with the number of Voronoi bins to 4.0$\sigma$ significance, such that galaxies with fewer Voronoi bins tend to have patchier dust distributions.
-Furthermore, $P$ measured on the \EBVs\ distribution is not significantly correlated with the size of the galaxy (1.6$\sigma$) in the $z\sim2.3$ sample.
-Since galaxies with more Voronoi bins do not necessarily exhibit patchier dust distributions, we reiterate that patchiness is not biased by the number of Voronoi bins in a galaxy and instead the trend between $P$ and $M_*$ is driven by the physical conditions in the ISM (also see examples in \aref{app:patch_order}).
+On the other hand, the $z\sim2.3$ sample shows that $P$ on the \EBVs\ distribution is inversely correlated with the number of Voronoi bins to 4.0$\sigma$ significance, such that galaxies with fewer Voronoi bins tend to have patchier dust distributions, and $P$ measured on the \EBVs\ distribution is not significantly correlated with the size of the galaxy (1.6$\sigma$).
+When combining the $z\sim1.5$ and $z\sim2.3$ samples, $P$ is not significantly correlated with the number of Voronoi bins (1.2$\sigma$) but is significantly correlated with the size of the galaxy (5.3$\sigma$).
+The significant correlation between $P$ and the size of the galaxies is not surprising given that there is a very strong size--$M_*$ relationship (see \autoref{fig:sample}) and \autoref{fig:EBVtrends}d shows how $P$ correlates with stellar mass in both redshift bins.
+While $P$ correlates significantly with the number of Voronoi bins in the $z\sim1.5$ sample, this trend is inverse in the $z\sim2.3$ sample and does not persist in the combined sample.
+Therefore, we suggest that the patchiness metric is not biased by the number of Voronoi bins in a galaxy, and instead that the trend between $P$ and the number of Voronoi bins is more directly related to the clumpy light distribution observed from the imaging of the $z\sim1.5$ galaxies (see also \aref{app:patch_order}).
+Based on our investigations on the significance in the difference between the $P$ measured from the low- and high-mass bins and the insignificant correlation between $P$ and the number of Voronoi bins, we overall suggest that the trend between $P$ and $M_*$ is driven by the physical conditions in the ISM.